What Is the Fixed Charge Coverage Ratio (FCCR)?

 Lisa runs a spa and salon in a small historic town in Georgia.
 Because her business location is in a more exclusive area of her town, her monthly rent is pretty high.
 Her monthly expenses include her rent, her insurance both on the salon and also on its vehicle, and her regular interest payments.
 Her total fixed charges before taxes calculated annually are $30,000.
 Her annual interest payments are $10,000.
 On average, the spa’s EBIT for the year was $84,000.

-To find Lisa’s fixed charge coverage ratio, add her EBIT and the total fixed charge before taxes and then divide by the fixed charge plus interest.
+To find Lisa’s fixed charge coverage ratio, add her EBIT and the total fixed charges before taxes and then divide by the fixed charges plus interest.
 You can see in the image above that this equals 114,000 divided by 40,000.
 Lisa’s fixed charge coverage ratio is 2.8:1.
 This means that there should be approximately $2.80 of operating cash flow produced for every $1 of debt incurred.
 Lisa’s ratio is healthy, as the baseline for a good ratio is 1.25:1 or a ratio of $1.25 to every $1 of debt incurred.

-Some financial experts contend that the fixed charge coverage ratio does not take into account significant decreases in cash flow for corporations like S-corps and LLCs.
+Some financial experts contend that the fixed charge coverage ratio does not take into account significant decreases in cash flow for corporations and LLCs.
 This significant decrease in cash flow can take the form of owner draws or dividends, which is not counted in the standard EBIT.
 There are several reasons why owners often obtain a large part of their income through dividends or distributions, the primary reason being taxes.
 Owners will often take draws or dividends to avoid paying payroll taxes.
 The fact that the standard fixed charge coverage ratio calculation does not take draws into account is an issue for banks because they might be ranking a potential borrower as more creditworthy than they actually are.
 They do not know how much the owner or owners are receiving in compensation.

 (EBIT + Fixed Charges Before Taxes + Owner Draws) / (Fixed Charges Before Taxes + Interest + Owner Draws)